whotheheckisleo/NintendoSwitchArduinoScripts/README.md

 ### General

-- Make a more efficient setup function for the scripts
+- Make a more efficient setup function for the scripts, ideally one that assumes you are in the controller menu so that you can make sure your Arduino is connected.
 - Experiment with delays to find the most efficient ones.

 ### Pokemon Legends ZA